CDCgov/tostadas/README.md

 ## Environment Setup

+For in-depth set-up instructions, follow the [Installation Guide](https://github.com/CDCgov/tostadas/wiki/Installation) in our wiki.

-:exclamation: Note: If you are a CDC user, please follow the set-up instructions found here: [CDC User Guide](Link)
+:exclamation: Note: If you are a CDC user, please follow the set-up instructions found here: [CDC User Guide](https://github.com/CDCgov/tostadas/wiki/CDC-User-Guide)

 #### (1) Install Nextflow using Use Mamba and the Bioconda Channel: